Zffu/Zffu/README.md

 [zffu.dev](https://zffu.dev/) - My personnal website with projects, blog and more.

-Hi!👋 I'm Zffu, I'm a low-level backend programmer, gamer and anime watcher
+Hi!👋 I'm Zffu, I'm a low-level developper!

 ## **☕ About me**
 I'm a 16 year old guy that codes whenever he's bored.
 I mostly like low level development!